arun-kr-reddy/notes/computer_architecture.md

   - architectural register file is updated in program order for precise exceptions and a reorder buffer used to ensure in-order updates
   - future register file is updated as soon as an instruction completes, so value is always from the youngest instruction to write the register
 - advantage over ROB is no need to read the new values from the ROB (or indirection) but in case of an exception architectural file needs to be copied to future file
-- branch mis-predictions are much more common than exceptions, so to minimize the performance impact of mis-predictions
+- branch mispredictions are much more common than exceptions, so to minimize the performance impact of mispredictions
-**checkpointing:** checkpoint the future file at the time a branch is decoded and keep the checkpointed state updated with results of instructions older than the branch, but upon branch mis-prediction restore the checkpoint associated with the branch
+**checkpointing:** checkpoint the future file at the time a branch is decoded and keep the checkpointed state updated with results of instructions older than the branch, but upon branch misprediction restore the checkpoint associated with the branch

 ## out-of-order execution
 - **out-of-order (OoO) execution:** (or dynamic instruction scheduling) idea is to move the dependent instructions out of the way of independent ones to ensure that true data dependency does not stall the processor